Dr. Suning Wang Award for Outstanding Graduate Mentorship

-This award recognizes graduate faculty members with a record of excellent mentorship of graduate students under their supervision.
+recognizing graduate faculty members with a record of exceptional mentorship of graduate students under their supervision

 Outstanding mentorship is judged on the supervisor’s demonstrated ability to:

-- inspire, guide and challenge supervisees to achieve excellence in scholarship;
+- Inspire, guide and challenge students to achieve excellence and integrity in scholarship;

-- support supervisees in developing their academic and professional skills and transitioning beyond graduate studies.
+- Support students in developing their academic and professional competencies and transitioning beyond graduate studies.

 To be eligible for this award the nominee must:

-- provide a record of graduate students supervised (see details below), and
+- Provide a record of graduate students supervised (see details below);

 A nomination package must include:

-- The nominee’s abbreviated CV (max. eight pages) including a list of all graduate students (past and current) supervised by the nominee (name, degree, thesis title, program start and end date, current position if known) and any awards or special recognitions received by supervisees.
+- The nominee’s abbreviated CV (maximum of eight pages), as well as a list of all graduate students (past and current) supervised by the nominee.
+The list should include the name, degree, thesis title, program start and end date, current position (if known) of supervised graduate students, as well as any awards or special recognitions received by students;

 - Two to five letters of support from current and/or former students (letters can be signed by more than one student/former student);